 the male spanx experiment

 “Is this a joke?”
-I blurted, as images of beer bellies and love handles morphed into super heroes shaped like a V. “Are guys buying these?”
+I blurted, as images of beer bellies and love handles morphed into superheroes shaped like a V. “Are guys buying these?”

-“Men are wearing eye shadow too” he whispered, trying not to embarrass me for being so out of touch.
+“Men are wearing eye shadow too,” he whispered, trying not to embarrass me for being so out of touch.
 Then he finished his hard-sell pitch: “Not just gay men, straight men.”

-I’ve spent years trying to get the guy at home to put moisturizer on his dry skin, sunscreen on his red skin, whiten his teeth, use hair gel, wear skinny European suits, and lose the un-Spanx-ness that has settled around his waist.
+I’d spent years trying to get the guy at home to put moisturizer on his dry skin, sunscreen on his red skin, whiten his teeth, use hair gel, wear skinny European suits, and lose the un-Spanx-ness that has settled around his waist.
 He won’t even let me use his pocket for gooey lipstick so I don’t have to carry a purse, while he refuses to use a man bag.

 Would this kind of guy wear Manx?

-“So Spanx feels like a wetsuit” he uttered, playing right into my hands.
+“So Spanx feels like a wetsuit,” he uttered, playing right into my hands.
 The fact you wear one underwater avoiding sharks and the other in a bar sipping cocktails did not immediately occur to him.

-With the strength of a weight lifter and the perseverance of an endurance athlete, he pulled the Manx over his head and lo and behold, I saw the V at his waist and fully expected an H on his chest: H for hunk.
-“You look slim and trim whether or not you hit the gym,” I mewed, adding a little Spanx verbiage.
+With the strength of a weightlifter and the perseverance of an endurance athlete, he pulled the skintight Manx over his head, and lo and behold, I saw the V at his waist and fully expected an H on his chest: H for hunk.

 Then he tried to get it off.
 I mean really, really tried.

-First it was fun: “Did this come with insurance because I might hurt myself,” he laughed.
-Then this, “I can curl 45 pounds in each hand but I can’t pull this over my head.”
-Then this, “If I tear a rotator cuff I’ll sue their butt-lets.”And finally this, “Get me the scissors, I swear, get me the scissors.”
+First it was fun: “Did this come with insurance because I might hurt myself,” he said, laughing.
+Then this: “I can curl forty-five pounds in each hand, but I can’t pull this over my head.”
+Then this: “If I tear a rotator cuff, I’ll sue their buttlets.”
+And finally, this: “Get me the scissors, I swear, get me the scissors!”

 The results of the test?
 The “fit was a hit” but the “hunk flunked.”

 Maybe Spanx should sell wetsuits.
-For that I believe he would suffer.
+For that, I believe he would suffer.

 send me an e-mail